jonlpersson/ed-latimore/site/_posts/2020-09-07-what-its-like-training-for-a-pro-fight.md

 He may have the skills and conditioning, but if he doesn’t believe that he can do it then it doesn’t matter.
 Being able to execute while you’re tired and in pain makes you feel powerful, and the only way to develop this inner power is sparring.

-Sparring serves two important functions leading up to a fight: it allows you to develop your abilities against a live moving target that can fight back.
+Sparring serves two important functions leading up to a fight: it allows you to develop your abilities against a live-moving target that can fight back.
 In doing so, it achieves the other function, which is to develop confidence in your abilities.

 Confidence is important for a fighter because there are many moments that can make him question himself.
 The confidence built through camp up to a fight is a gradual process.
 If this process is neglected, then the fighter is more likely to give into these moments of doubt than push through them.

-For example, if a fighter never pushes himself through rounds of sparring without needing to take a breather, then he will question himself in sparring.
+For example, if a fighter never pushes himself through rounds of sparring without needing a breather, he will question himself in sparring.
 If he questions himself in sparring, he’ll question himself during the actual fight and that’s the \*last\* place you want a fighter questioning his confidence.

-The other important aspect of sparring is that it’s the only part of training where a fighters gets to practice getting hit.
+The other important aspect of sparring is that it’s the only part of training where a fighter gets to practice getting hit.

-### Training to barely miss
+## Training to barely miss

 There is a skill to taking and evading punches.
 Many people think that punches in boxing are either miss or knockout.
 The reality is that while knockouts obviously happen, a fighter is often hit several times before he goes down.